jpomfret/jpomfret.github.io/blog/content/post/2024/dependabot-github-actions/index.md

 ### Fix those out-of-date dependencies

-Well this is the really easy part - if dependabot finds any GitHub Actions where newer version are available it'll open a PR to bump the version.
+Well this is the really easy part - if dependabot finds any GitHub Actions where newer versions are available it'll open a PR to bump the version.

 {{<
   figure src="dependabotPR.png"